 Although our portion of the project was originally planned for October, two hurricanes and additional foul weather delayed the project until December.
 While the high polymer mix can be mixed in cooler weather, it requires a heightened attention to detail.

-With limited tank space, project deadlines, and the Christmas Holiday season fast approaching, Associated Asphalt was able to deliver StellarFlex FR and meet all the requirements set forth by the FAA for P-601.
+With project deadlines and the Christmas Holiday season fast approaching, Associated Asphalt was able to deliver StellarFlex FR and meet all the requirements set forth by the FAA for P-601.

 “The cold weather presented a challenge as well, but everyone paid attention to details and the mix went down without any issues,” says Robbie Robinson, Sr. Technical Services & Technical Marketing Manager.